KatherLab/LLMAnonymizer-Publication/README.md

 ## Additional Notes

 > An active internet connection is currently required.
 This is because some javascript and CSS libraries are taken directly from CDNs.
 To change that please download them and replace the respective occurrences in the html files.
+>

+## Citation

+This repository is part of the paper [Anonymizing medical documents with local, privacy preserving large language models: The LLM-Anonymizer](https://doi.org/10.1101/2024.06.11.24308355 )

 ## Example Grammar